dylanmccall/pigeond/README.md

     dpkg-buildpackage -b -uc -us

-This is the recommended way to install pigeond, along with its systemd service configuration, so it can be used as a system service.
+This is the recommended way to install pigeond, along with its system configuration, so it can be used as a system service.

 ## Development for pigeond